Putin: Russia must act quickly in face of West's 'economic aggression' | Politics

 Putin: Russia must act quickly in face of West's 'economic aggression'

-President Vladimir Putin said on Friday that Russia needed to act quickly to counter what he called the West's "economic aggression" and that Moscow would expand ties with countries in Eurasia, Latin America and Africa.
+President Vladimir Putin on Friday said Russia needed to act quickly to counter what he called the West's "economic aggression", adding Moscow would expand ties with countries in Eurasia, Africa and Latin America.
+Russia's economy has faced multiple challenges this year, including a weaker rouble, lower energy revenues and further isolation as Western countries continue to impose sanctions over its actions in Ukraine.

+President Vladimir Putin on Friday said Russia needed to act quickly to counter what he called the West's "economic aggression", adding Moscow would expand ties with countries in Eurasia, Africa and Latin America.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)